Leon Litwack

 Leon Frank Litwack (December 2, 1929 – August 5, 2021) was an American historian whose scholarship focused on slavery, the Reconstruction Era of the United States, and its aftermath into the 20th century.
 He won a National Book Award, the Pulitzer Prize for History, and the Francis Parkman Prize for his 1979 book Been In the Storm So Long: The Aftermath of Slavery.
 He also received a Guggenheim Fellowship.

 After the spring 2007 semester he retired to emeritus status at the University of California, Berkeley, where he received the Golden Apple Award for Outstanding Teaching that year.
 Then he went on a lecture tour that led to his latest book, How Free Is Free?
 The Long Death of Jim Crow (2009).

 Biography

-Litwack was born in Santa Barbara, California, in 1929, the son of Minnie (Nitkin) and Julius Litwack.
-His Jewish parents had emigrated separately from Russia in the first decade of the 20th century and met in San Francisco.
-He received his BA in 1951 and PhD in 1958 from the University of California, Berkeley.
-He taught at the University of California at Berkeley and at the University of Wisconsin, University of South Carolina, Louisiana State University and Colorado College.
+Litwack was born in Santa Barbara, California, in 1929, the son of Ukrainian Jewish immigrants Minnie (Manie Nitkin), from Boslov, and Julius Litwack, from Golta.
+His parents had emigrated separately from the Russia Empire in the first decade of the 20th century and met in San Francisco.
+He received his BA in 1951 and PhD in 1958 from UC Berkeley.
+He taught at UC Berkeley and also at the University of Wisconsin, University of South Carolina, Louisiana State University and Colorado College.